Press "Enter" to skip to content

 High Hopes, Low Expectations | Aftermath #1

-Note: Several places in this story are redacted.
-If you recognize any of the places shown in the photos, please help to keep them special by not mentioning their names or locations.
 The last couple years have been tough on the forests of California.
 According to data from the California Department of Forestry and Fire Protection, 2020 saw more burned acreage - 4.4 million acres - than any recorded year in history.
 More than 2.5 million additional acres have already burned as of September 30, 2021.
-Two of these fires - the 2020 Fire, and the 2021 Dixie Fire -…
+Two of these fires - the 2020 Fire, and the 2021 Dixie Fire - had the largest impact on me, the Fire burning through my Dad's favorite camp site, and the Dixie Fire nearly destroying the homes of two of my Uncles (and their families).
+These…

 11 Comments